Weight loss and a poor appetite may be the first symptoms.

 Radiation therapy to the liver: Sometimes this treatment reduces severe pain caused by advanced cancer, but it has little other benefit.

-Surgery: If only a single tumor or a few tumors are found in the liver, they may be surgically removed, especially if they originated in the intestines.
+Surgery: If only a single tumor or a few small tumors are found in the liver, they may be surgically removed, especially if they originated in the intestines.
 However, not all experts consider this surgery worthwhile.